A small selection of her most recent works

 Using the colour key on the other side of this sheet you will be able to decipher hidden words in my coloured series.

-I was honoured to be one of the “Visitor’s Choice Artists” at this years Royal Arts Price and to be awarded a two-week joint exhibition at one of their London galleries.
+I was honoured to be the “Visitor’s Choice Artist” at this years Royal Arts Price and to be awarded a two-week joint exhibition at one of their London galleries.

 UK Youth is a leading national charity, founded in 1911, that delivers non-formal education opportunities for young people aged 9-25 across the length and breadth of the country.